 We were shocked to discover the number of families adversely affected by the disease; families that did not meet the criteria of 5 years or younger, or college-aged.
 We knew we had to do something to raise awareness.
 We did not want another family to experience the grief we felt.
 We formed the PAMAH Foundation in December 2018 and we are organizing and planning to raise awareness through local programs, advocacy partnerships, and fundraising events.
 Join us in the fight!

 The PAMAH Foundation’s mission is to educate our community on the dangers of Meningitis and the importance of vaccinations through advocacy, education, and community health and wellness programs while serving families adversely affected by Meningitis.

-- PAMAH plans, organizes and mobilizes programs and events to ensure individuals within Cherokee County and the entire State of Georgia are immunized.
+programs and events to ensure individuals within Cherokee County and the entire State of George are immunized.

 medical research to assist with the prevention and eradication of ALL types of Meningitis.

 The Story Behind